 Sleepy Winter Parks

 When you visit Sussex in the colder months, you’ll also see a unique side to its immaculately maintained gardens.
 Stripped of their summer furnish, they reveal a stark and quiet beauty that will stop you in your tracks.

 Stroll around the glittering lakes, glades and wooded areas of Sheffield Park.
 Spot mistletoe and amble around the deer park at the 700-acre Petworth – designed by Capability Brown.
 Or step through pretty gardens and ancient woodlands blanketed in snowdrops at Nymans.

 Visit Sussex this Winter

-From windswept beaches and traditional pubs, to cobbled ancient towns and snow-dusted gardens, Sussex offers an enchanting experience to those who visit during winter.
+From windswept beaches and traditional pubs to cobbled ancient towns and snow-dusted gardens, Sussex offers an enchanting experience to those who visit during winter.
 So bundle up warm, bring a sense of adventure, and discover a charming county that comes alive at this special time of year.

 Book cosy accommodations with as much character as Sussex itself.
 Our Coastguard Cottages were built long ago on a secluded stretch of shingle beach to protect from smugglers and invasions.
-Now, they offer vintage-era warmth in a wild landscape where countryside meets the English Channel.
+Now, they offer vintage-era warmth in a wild landscape where the countryside meets the English Channel.
 Settle in by the fireplace after a day spent wandering Rye or Dungeness, or glance out across the water and marsh for a whisper-quiet winter scene.
 Learn more about the Coastguard Cottages and availability here.